wal-g/wal-g/docs/README.md

 Use this setting to add static tags (`host`, `operation`, `database`, etc) to the metrics WAL-G publishes to statsd.

-If you want to make demo for testing purposes, you can use graphite service from docker-compose file.
+If you want to make demo for testing purposes, you can use graphite service from docker-.compose file.

 ### Profiling